Data4Democracy/indivisible/ingest/web_scraper/README.md

  - [Two Hours a Week](http://2hoursaweek.org)
  - [Resistance Near Me](https://resistancenearme.org)

+Scrapers for all websites have been implemented as separate sub-classes of BaseWebScraper.
+BaseWebScraper (implemented in basewebscraper.py) defines methods common to all sub-classes.
+All sub-classes must implement extract_details() and event_urls() methods according to the website they scrape.
-To scrape a website, call the scrape() method for the corresponding class.
+To scrape a website, call the scrape() method for the corresponding sub-class.

+All websites except ResistanceNearMe can be scraped by parsing the DOM with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/).
+ResistanceNearMe uses client-side javascript to load the events from a firebase DB, hence [Selenium](http://docs.seleniumhq.org/) is used for scraping.